wp-plugins/polylang/readme.txt

 * Better support for theme customizer
 * Bug correction: admin bar search does not filter by language
 * Bug correction: possible conflict on secondary query when querying taxonomies or single page
+* Bug correction: post type is not included in url when editing or adding a term translation
-* Bug correction: various warnings
+* Bug correction: various warnings and PHP notices

 = 1.2.3 (2013-11-17) =